 Constilac Side Effects

-Note: This page contains information about the side effects of lactulose.
-Some of the dosage forms included on this document may not apply to the brand name Constilac.
+Note: This document contains side effect information about lactulose.
+Some of the dosage forms listed on this page may not apply to the brand name Constilac.

 For the Consumer

 Applies to lactulose: compounding solution, oral powder for reconstitution, oral solution, oral syrup, oral and rectal liquid

 Diarrhea is an indication of overdose.
 Severe diarrhea may lead to hypovolemia, hypokalemia, and hypernatremia, especially in elderly or acutely ill patients.
 If diarrhea develops, the dosage should be reduced.

 Pneumatosis cystoides intestinalis may occur with lactulose (the active ingredient contained in Constilac) therapy as a result of increased intracolonic pressure caused by ammonia sequestration in the bowel, and particularly when there is a concomitant breach of intestinal mucosal integrity.[Ref]